 - Do…be mindful that A-levels are much, much tougher than GCSEs.
 They require genuine hard work, organisation, time and effort to complete to a high standard, so make sure you know what you’re committing to before pulling the trigger.

 What are the entry requirements for studying A-levels?

 If you want to study towards an A-level (or Scottish Higher), you’ll need a minimum of five GCSEs (N5s in Scotland) at grade 4-9 (A-C in Scotland), including maths and English.
 If you fail to hit the grade in maths at GCSE level, you’ll need to re-sit the course while studying towards your A-levels.

 We hope this guide helps steer you towards the right A-level courses that will help you fulfil your career aspirations.
 At Oxbridge, we offer a range of A-level qualifications which you can study as part of a flexible distance-learning course.
-For more information and to see our full range of courses, visit the homepage or call us today and speak to one of our friendly learning advisers on 0121 630 3000.
+Browse our full range of courses or call us today and speak to one of our friendly learning advisers on 0121 630 3000.